-A REIT must distribute as dividends at least 90% of its net income for each financial period.
+A REIT must distribute as dividends at least 90% of its net income for each financial period (excluding unrealised changes in value).

 Gains arising from the disposals of property fall under the distribution obligation.

 Tax charges not necessarily resulting in the loss of the REIT status